 This rate does not account for exits to emergency shelter and motel/hotel stays.
-When accounting for safe housing destinations inclusive of emergency shelters and motels, LA's housing placement rate increases from 38% to 48%.
+When accounting for safe housing destinations inclusive of emergency shelters and motels, not including unknown destinations, LA's housing placement rate increases from 23% to 32%.